elixir-lang/elixir-lang.github.com/getting-started/meta/domain-specific-languages.markdown

   defmacro test(description, do: block) do
     function_name = String.to_atom("test " <> description)
     quote do
-      # Prepend the newly defined test to the list of tests
+      # Prepend the newly defined test to the list of tests.
       @tests [unquote(function_name) | @tests]
       def unquote(function_name)(), do: unquote(block)
     end
   end

   # This will be invoked right before the target module is compiled
-  # giving us the perfect opportunity to inject the `run/0` function
+  # giving us the perfect opportunity to inject the `run/0` function.
   @doc false
   defmacro __before_compile__(_env) do
     quote do